 Formulate decision making processes that can be used for planning and classification purposes.

 Build intelligent agents that perform simple tasks in an autonomous fashion.

 Learn task-specific models from large collections of labeled training data samples using algorithms that are optimized using numeric solvers.

-Utilize state-of-the-art software frameworks for building solutions to problems related to games, computer vision, natural language processing, and other general data science applications.
+Utilize the Pytorch framework for building solutions to problems related to games, computer vision, natural language processing, and other general data science applications.

 Identify problems that are solvable with today's AI algorithms and others that require novel solutions.

 Grasp the aspects of artificial intelligence where neuroscience and computer science come together to form the basis of a new class of learning algorithms.

 |09/4||Cognition Slides||To Grow a Mind|

 |09/6||Neural Computation Slides||The Connectome|

 |Machine Learning Model of Intelligence||Artificial Neural Networks||09/9||Structure of Neural Networks Slides||R&N 18.7.0-18.7.3; Homework 01|